 Souvenir T-shirts, hats, and other Macfarlane merchandise is sold on the beach lanai in front of Duke’s Restaurant beginning at 8 a.m.
-Proceeds benefit the Outrigger Duke Kahanamoku Foundation.
+Proceeds benefit the Outrigger Duke Kahanamoku Foundation and help defray the costs of the race.

 The race course is clearly delineated by buoys and flags.
 Swimmers and other ocean users are advised to stay off the race course as canoes are 40-feet long and weigh 400 pounds or more.
-Because of their size canoes are not able to turn quickly to avoid swimmers or anything in their way.
+Because of their size, canoes are not able to turn quickly to avoid swimmers or anything in their way.
 By long tradition, outrigger canoes always have the right of way over swimmers and any other craft in the water.
 Be safe and stay outside the flagged area.